idcrook/SR_Foundations_DS_Fall_2015/capstone/FinalDraft.md

 The resulting cleaned data was saved to a file `cs-training-cleaned.csv`, to be used as-is as input in [Modeling.Rmd](GiveMeSomeCredit/Modeling.Rmd).

+## Feedback to data providers

+Better input data can lead to better models and better results.

+- Try to be consistent on provided variables in a data source.
+Numeric variables should be linear and defined consistently at least within the same variable where possible.
+For example, `DebtRatio` was sometimes a placeholder used to represent monthly expense values, and other times was defined as an actual ratio.
+Also, ratios (or any term that arises from a division) can have division-by-zero issues, and should be avoided.

+- If any variables use encoded values, note that in the data dictionary and try to describe what these are.
+Encoded values in an otherwise linear variable can be confusing and misleading to models.

+- Provide additional guidance and meaning of outliers in variables.

+### *What other data could be good to have?*

+Something that seemed missing in the datasets were borrower total assets and total liabilities.
+It would have been interesting to see those variables in the dataset, especially since all loan applications the author is familiar required that data.

 ## Feature Engineering